PatrickHuembeli/Adversarial-Domain-Adaptation-for-Identifying-Phase-Transitions/README.md

 - create new environment: conda create -n dann anaconda

-- activate the environment: source activate dann

 - replace 'training.py' in /home/USERNAME/.conda/pkgs/keras-2.0.5-py36_0/lib/python3.6/site-packages/keras/engine
 by the 'training.py' file in the folder.
 'training_old.py' is the original file.
 Keep it, just in case.
 If the path cannot be found start python and type:
 	import keras as ker
 	ker.__file__
+- activate the environment "source activate dann" to run training of DANN.

 ## Files to Generate States